-Further information
+Further Information

+Magnets

-Magnets: Do not carry magnets or place a magnet over the device site.
+Do not carry magnets or place a magnet over the device site.
 Avoid carrying devices that contain strong magnets as they can temporarily interfere with the pacemaker function.

-Some new model iPhone mobiles have magnetic rings to allow for wireless charging, these must be kept away from your device.
+Travel

-Travel: You can safely travel abroad with your pacemaker, but it is advised to show the security staff your pacemaker identification card.
+You can safely travel abroad with your device, but it is advised to show the security staff your CRT/pacemaker identification card.
 You should also ask to be searched by hand as hand-held wands can interfere with your pacemaker.
 You may walk through metal detector arch ways briskly, but due to the metal casing of the device, it will cause the detector to alarm.

-It is important to let your travel insurance company know that you have a pacemaker but this may increase your insurance premium.
+It is important to let your travel insurance company know that you have a device, but this may increase your insurance premium.
 The British Heart Foundation website has a list of friendly insurance companies for people with a pacemaker.